-If you are feeling low or anxious and decide to visit your GP, they frequently ask you to complete a quick screening form or test about how you feel.
-Your doctor will often assess your symptoms using two assessments: one depression test – the PHQ9 or Patient Health Questionnaire – and one anxiety test , called the GAD7 or Generalised Anxiety Disorder Assessment.
+If you are feeling low or anxious and decide to visit your GP, they frequently ask you to complete a quick anxiety and depression test about how you feel.
+In the UK, your NHS doctor will often assess your symptoms using two screening forms: one depression test – the PHQ9 or Patient Health Questionnaire – and one anxiety test , called the GAD7 or Generalised Anxiety Disorder Assessment.
 These widely used tests have been translated into many languages, and have been in use worldwide for a long time.
 Through a simple depression questionnaire score or anxiety GAD 7 score, they provide a simple, quick and easy picture of how much your depression or anxiety is affecting you on a daily basis.
 Anxiety is often associated with depression and both tests are presented together here for convenience.

 These self-administered tests are helpful as they provide some basis for you to gain an indication of the severity of your symptoms.
 However, a written test, no matter how well validated is not a substitute to speaking to a mental health professional.
 It is strongly recommended that any concerns that you have should be followed up with appropriate care or consultation with a mental health professional or clinician.